Across the Great Divide (album)

-Across the Great Divide is a box set by Canadian-American rock group the Band.
+Across the Great Divide is a box set by Canadian-American rock group The Band.
 Released in 1994, it consists of two discs of songs from the Band's first seven albums, and a third disc of rarities taken from various studio sessions and live performances.
-The set is now out of print, having been replaced by the five-CD/one-DVD box set A Musical History that was released in September 2005.
+The set is now out of print, having been replaced by the five-CD/one-DVD box set A Musical History which was released in September 2005.

 Track listing

 All songs written by Robbie Robertson, unless otherwise noted.

 Disc one

 Tracks 1–7 from Music from Big Pink (1968).
 Tracks 8–15 from The Band (1969).
 Tracks 16–19 from Stage Fright (1970).